geojeff/kivy-statecharts/examples/deflectouch_with_statecharts/README.md

 and examining the code to see how it would be shifted around, accordingly.
-"Coordinating" code was moved from widgets to the enter and exit functions of new states, and to specialized functions and action functions, leaving the widgets, and their associated kv definitions, as simpler, a goal of coding the "mediating" controller part of an app.
-The user interface consists of Tank, the Tank's tower ("gun barrel"), Deflector, buttons, and the Background widge for receiving touch events.
+"Coordinating" code was moved from widgets to the enter and exit functions of new states, and to specialized functions and action functions of the states, leaving the widgets, and their associated kv definitions, as simpler, a goal of coding the "mediating" controller part of an app.

+The user interface consists of Tank, the Tank's tower ("gun barrel"), Deflector, buttons, and the Background widget for receiving touch events.
 Code was moved from these to the statechart.
 Tank and Deflector remained with more code, because they work, in part, as autonomous user interface elements.
 Deflector still has code that